SMART train on tracs

 FACADE Signage on the old 1891 Northwestern Pacific Rail depot, on Harmon Street in Healdsburg.
 The buildings may be renovated with the coming of SMART to town in 2028.

-At one point it was proposed to locate the SMART station itself as close as possible to the Healdsburg Roundabout, essentially bypassing the old depot, to encourage foot traffic downtown.
-But SMART, which owns the two buildings as part of its acquisition of Northwestern Pacific Railroad assets, has an interest in their fate, and the city and business community are already giving some extra thought to the fate of the Harmon Street Depot.
+SMART owns the two buildings as part of its acquisition of Northwestern Pacific Railroad assets, and should have an interest in their fate.
+But inside the local city and business community some are already giving extra thought to the fate of the Harmon Street Depot.

 “We’ve been doing some preliminary brainstorming about those buildings,” said City Manager Jeff Kay, though there has not been any feasibility analysis on the potential for remodeling.
 He agreed that “a civic-minded use like a visitors center or Chamber office could make sense,” but again the evaluation process is just beginning.